 0. The multi-hop relay discovery procedure to discover the involvers, including the Remote UE, the Intermediate Relay(s) and the U2NW Relay.

-1. After the multi-hop Relay discovery procedure, the Remote UE initiate the Direct Communication Request (DCR) message (i.e. DCR-1 on the figure) to request the security establishment between the intermediate relay in the next hop, including the RSC, CP/UP-PRUK ID or SUCI of the Remote UE as defiend in clause 6.3 of TS 33.503 [5].
+1. After the multi-hop Relay discovery procedure, the Remote UE initiate the Direct Communication Request (DCR) message (i.e. DCR-1 on the figure) to request the security establishment between the intermediate relay in the next hop (i.e. the Intermediate Relay-1 on the figure), including the RSC, CP/UP-PRUK ID or SUCI of the Remote UE as defined in clause 6.3 of TS 33.503 [5].

 2a-2b.
-The Intermediate Relay receives the DCR-1 and temporarily stores the DCR-1.
-The Intermediate Relay initiates another DCR (i.e. DCR-2 on the figure) to establish security establishment between the next hop node.
-When establishing the secured link between the next hop, the Intermediate Relay takes the role of a Remote UE and the DCR-2 includes the RSC, CP/UP-PRUK ID or SUCI of the Intermediate UE as defiend in clause 6.3 of TS 33.503 [5].
+The Intermediate Relay-1 receives the DCR-1 and temporarily stores the DCR-1.
+The Intermediate Relay-1 initiates another DCR (i.e. DCR-2 on the figure) to establish security establishment between the next hop node.
+If the path includes only a single Intermediate Relay, the next hop node is the U2NW Relay and step 2b is sent directly to the U2NW Relay.

+When establishing the secured link between the next hop, the Intermediate Relay-1 takes the role of a Remote UE and the DCR-2 includes the RSC, CP/UP-PRUK ID or SUCI of the Intermediate UE as defined in clause 6.3 of TS 33.503 [5].

-3. The Intermediate Relay and the U2NW Relay follow the procedures in 6.3 of TS 33.503 [5] to establish the secured PC5 link.
+3. If only a single Intermediate Relay exists in the path, only step 3e is executed.
+The Intermediate Relay-1 and the U2NW Relay follow the procedures in 6.3 of TS 33.503 [5] to establish the secured PC5 link.

+If multi-hop U2NW relay service using dedicated RSC value different from U2NW relay service, the Intermediate Relay’s UDM/PKMF checks whether the Intermediate UE is authorised to offer multi-hop U2NW relay service based on the RSC (including the authorisation of the Intermediate UE to get KNR_ProSe/KNRP for DCR-1).

+If more than one Intermediate Relays in the path, each Intermediate Relay needs to store the DCR message from its previous hop (step 3a in case of two Intermediate Relays) and establish secured link between its next hop (steps 3b and 3c for two Intermediate Relays).
+The parameters in the stored DCR message are sent to the next hop after the secured link is established (step 3d for two Intermediate Relays).
+The secured link is also used to receive security parameters from next hop to set up security with previous hop (steps 3f and 3g for two Intermediate Relays).